curtisalexander/readstat-rs/README.md

 - `stream` (default) &rarr; Parse and read at most [1,000 rows](https://github.com/curtisalexander/readstat-rs/blob/main/readstat/src/cb.rs#L10) into memory before writing to disk

 **Why is this useful?**
-- `mem` is useful particularly for test purposes
+- `mem` is useful for testing purposes
 - `stream` is useful in keeping memory usage low for extrememly large datasets
 - In general, would not expect anyone to deviate from the default (`stream`) unless they had a specific need
 - In addition, by enabling these options as command line parameters [hyperfine](#benchmarking) can be used to benchmark across an assortment of file sizes